 I’m not saying the Disney Cruise Line is perfect in this regard–it has had minor outbreaks in the past as well.
 But I’d like to think they have learned from the experience.
 In fact, according to Marketwatch, Disney Cruise Line is ranked as one of the most hygienic cruise lines.
 Indeed, it hasn’t failed a Centers for Disease Control inspection in the last ten years–something that Royal Caribbean, Princess, Carnival, and other competitors can’t currently claim.

 1. Don’t let anyone or anything send an inconsistent message.

 2. Be consistent across the board–from beginning to end–and not just in certain locations.

 3. Learn from your mistakes in becoming more consistent.

 As Aristotle put it “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.”

-Disney Cruise Line spends too much time and money creating the best products and services possible to allow one to two individuals or experiences break the magic.
+Disney Cruise Line spends too much time and money creating the best products and services possible to allow one or two individuals or experiences break the magic.
 Service consistency is huge for any organization–not just Disney.
-Companies work too hard to let one employee or one service moment break the entire experience you are providing customers.
+Companies work too hard to let one employee or one service moment break the entire experience you are providing to customers.
 You have to stay attentive to the details that ultimately matter.

 What does this look like in your organization?
 Where does the magic fall apart in providing a great service experience?
 How do you make sure that excellence occurs every day?